Clinics I work with

 Patricia Moran is a psychologist who uses cognitive-behavioral, emotion-focused and mindfulness-based approaches to support cancer patients and their family members.
 She helps them cope with a wide array of concerns and symptoms related to cancer diagnosis, treatment and survivorship.

-At the UCSF Osher Center for Integrative Medicine, Moran has served as project director for several studies funded by the National Institutes of Health.
+At the UCSF Osher Center for Integrative Health, Moran has served as project director for several studies funded by the National Institutes of Health.
 These included two excellence-in-research grants on mindfulness-based interventions for HIV and obesity, as well as a study examining end-of-life care preferences and coping in cancer and HIV patients and their caregivers.

 Moran earned her doctorate in clinical psychology from the University of Iowa, with a focus on health psychology.
 At the Veterans Affairs Palo Alto Health Care System, she completed an American Psychological Association–approved internship with a specialization in behavioral medicine.
 She completed a postdoctoral fellowship in psychology and medicine at UCSF.